 #7 Routing the Vent Into an Attic or Crawlspace

 Remember, the lint that accumulates in your dryer vent is flammable.
 There's only one place the exhaust should be going to maintain dryer vent safety, and that's outdoors.
 Stick to cleaning your dryer vent, and leave any major work, like rerouting the vent, to the pros.

 #8 Overlooking Moisture Sensors

-While it has nothing to do with your actual vent, if your dryer has a moisture sensor, keeping it clean will help your dryer function efficiently, so you might as well do it while you’re working on the vent.
+While it has nothing to do with your actual vent, if your dryer has a moisture sensor, keeping it clean will help your dryer function efficiently.
+So, you might as well do it while you're working on the vent.
 The sensor is a thin metal bar often located right below the dryer door.
-You can clean the lint, dryer-sheet chemicals, and other debris off of it with a cotton ball and rubbing alcohol so it can do its job properly.
+You can remove the lint, dryer-sheet chemicals, and other debris with a cotton ball and rubbing alcohol so the sensor can do its job properly.